stanford-me343/stanford-me343.github.io/index.md

 - bias against social sciences and related fields
 - bias against fast algorithms or HPC implementations

+General book about machine learning: [The Hundred-Page Machine Learning Book](https://leanpub.com/theMLbook), by Andriy Burkov.
+Relatively easy to read with a discussion of all the fundamental concepts.
+The book does not cover more advanced topics though.

 **Reading by topics:**

 ### Reinforcement learning